Photo credit: Israel Antiquities Authority Collection, Photo © The Israel Museum, Jerusalem, by Laura Lachman.

 “Two limestone monoliths, interpreted as altars, were found in the Judahite shrine at Tel Arad,” the authors write.
 “Unidentified dark material preserved on their upper surfaces was submitted for organic residue analysis at two unrelated laboratories that used similar established extraction methods.
 On the smaller altar, residues of cannabinoids such as Delta 9-teterahydrocannabinol (THC), cannabidiol (CBD) and cannabinol (CBN) were detected, along with an assortment of terpenes and terpenoids, suggesting that cannabis inflorescences had been burnt on it.”

-To find the charred remains of cannabis alongside the better-known Biblical chemicals’ frankincense and myrrh on a hilltop fortress outpost in the kingdom of Judah is significant.
+To find the charred remains of cannabis on the altar alongside the better-known Biblical chemicals’ frankincense and myrrh on a hilltop fortress outpost in the kingdom of Judah is significant.
 The researchers further postulate that since the altar’s layout was “a scaled-down version of the biblical descriptions of the Temple supposedly built by King Solomon,” that cannabis might have been used in services in Jerusalem.

 There are a few ifs and mights and supposedlys in that last paragraph, but really, should we be surprised?
 Anybody who uses cannabis on a regular basis comes to the realization that there’s a lot more going on than just eating a bag of potato chips and falling asleep on the couch watching cable.
 And we know that human interaction with the cannabis plant goes back thousands of years in Asia, the Middle East, Europe, Africa and the Americas.